Intergroup Cognition Lab

 Director of the Intergroup Cognition Lab

 Dr. Gonzalez joined the psychology faculty at Western in 2018.
 She earned her M.A. and Ph.D. in Developmental Psychology from the University of British Columbia, and prior to that, received her B.A. in Psychology from Washington University in St. Louis.
-Dr. Gonzalez’s current research investigates what types of beliefs children have about members of different social groups and how these beliefs affect children’s behavior toward these individuals.
-In past work she has studied children’s stereotypes and attitudes about race, gender, and wealth, as well as interventions to reduce harmful biases.
-She currently teaches upper-level psychology classes about social cognition and socioemotional development.
 Outside of the office, Dr. Gonzalez enjoys hiking, travelling, yoga, and running.

 Research Assistant

-Gonzalez, A.M., Steele, J.R., Chan, E.F., Lim, S.A., & Baron, A.S.
-(2020) Developmental differences in the malleability of implicit racial bias following exposure to counterstereotypical exemplars.
+Gonzalez, A.M., Steele, J.R., Chan, E.F., Lim, S.A. , & Baron, A.S.
+(2021).
+Developmental differences in the malleability of implicit racial bias following exposure to counterstereotypical exemplars.
 Developmental Psychology.